danielsaidi/website_danielsaidi/_posts/2013/2013-02-25-entity-framework-code-first-with-auto-migrations-on-app-harbor-and-more.md

 ---
-title:  "Entity Framework Code First with auto migrations on AppHarbor...and more"
+title: Entity Framework Code First with auto migrations on AppHarbor...and more"
 date:  2013-02-25 10:55:00 +0100
-tags: 	.net c# entity-framework cloud api-design dependency-injection testing mocking
+tags:  .net c# entity-framework api dependency-injection testing mocking
 ---

 I am working on an iOS app that is powered by an ASP.NET MVC 4 admin system that uses Entity Framework Code First with auto migrations RUNNING on App Harbor.
 The